The Number Seven in the Bible

 The first use in the Bible for the number 7 appears in the creation week (Genesis 1).
-God created the heavens and the earth in six days, and then rested on the seventh day, for this reason the Lord blessed the seventh day and sanctified it (Genesis 2:2,3).
-This is how we have the seven-day weekly cycle which has been observed throughout the ages.
+God created the heavens and the earth in 6 days, and then rested on the 7th day, for this reason the Lord blessed the 7th day and sanctified it (Genesis 2:2,3).
+This is how we have the 7-day weekly cycle which has been observed throughout the ages.
 From the beginning of the world, the number 7 is identified with something being “finished” or “complete.”

 Also, the number 7 is used extensively in the book of Revelation: 7 churches (1:11), 7 golden candlesticks (1:12), 7 stars (1:16), 7 lamps of fire (4:5), 7 Spirits of God (4:5), 7 seals (5:1), 7 horns and 7 eyes of the Lamb (5:6), 7 trumpets (8:2), 7 thunders (10:4), a dragon with 7 heads and 7 crowns (12:3), a beast with 7 heads (13:1), 7 angels having 7 vials (15:1, 7), 7 last plagues to be poured out on those who follow the beast (15:1), and the beast with 7 heads which is also said to be sitting on 7 mountains who is involved with the 7 kings (17:3, 9).

 Throughout the Scriptures, the number 7, when used symbolically, is generally understood to indicate completeness, perfection or to God.
 And the number 6 points to that which falls short of perfection or to man.
-As an interesting point to contemplate, the book of Revelation points to the number 666 as the number of the Antichrist or the beast (Rev. 13:18).
+As an interesting point to contemplate, the book of Revelation points to the number 666 as the number of the Antichrist or the beast (Revelation 13:18).

 In His service,